Juozas Kasperavičius: Partisan activity

 Kasperavičius joined the fighters of the Pavidaujas squad.
 After some time, he was assigned to the headquarters of the local group and was soon appointed the head of its operational department.
 Kasperavičius and his reputation of being able to escape and deceive enemy agents began to gain popularity.
 For example, having with him a fake passport in the name of Antanas Klimas, Kasperavičius often traveled all over Žemaitija on various partisan matters.
 Once, carrying an encrypted letter in his pocket, he fell directly into the hands of Russian soldiers.
 Knowing that he could not run, he threw the letter into the grass and approached the soldier who called him.
 The documents provided by Kasperavičius did not raise any suspicions; Kasperavičius said that he is a furnace maker.
 Having believed the partisan, the soldiers allowed him to go his own way.
 However other soldiers immediately found the letter in the grass with Šilui (for Šilas) written on it.
 The soldiers decided to take the stranger to the headquarters in Eržvilkas.
 Locked up in a cell, he continued to pretend to be an illiterate brick-layer.
 Local agents didn't extort any information and instead sent Kasperavičius to interrogators in Tauragė.
 There, one NKVD agent immediately drew attention to his hands, which were white, not appealing to the appearance of a mason.
 Kasperavičius did not lose his temper and explained that the hands of all masons are so - the clay of the ovens scrubs the hands white, and the marks are eaten away by the lime.
 However, the agents resorted to inserting in Kasperavičius's cell a man who had actually tasted the bread of a mason.
 To the great surprise of the agents, the man confirmed after a few hours of conversation that the arrested person is indeed a mason, as he knows more about furnaces than he himself.
-This allowed the partisan to escape.
+This allowed the partisan to escape capture.

 Kasperavičius intended to unite the partisan units operating in Tauragė, Raseiniai, Jurbarkas, Šiauliai, Joniškis, parts of the Kėdainiai and Kaunas counties into one partisan district.
-The Kęstutis military district was founded on September 12, 1946, and on the same day, Kasperavičius (then codename Angis, later changed to Visvydas), was elected as the head of the district.
+Kasperavičius met with the local leadership extensively to coordinate the establishment of a military disitrct and its domestic organization.
+The Kęstutis military district was founded on 12 September 1946, and on the same day, Kasperavičius (then codename Angis, later changed to Visvydas), was elected as the head of the district.
 In a meeting of the partisan leaders that took place in 1947, Kasperavičius wrote a speech in which he emphasized the need to restore a unified underground resistance, and at his suggestion, the partisans were officially called freedom fighters (LLKS).
+He accented the need for partisans to fight rather than to live legal lives.